kushagharahi/kushagharahi.github.io/README.md

 * SEO Features
   * Sitemap generation
-  * Prerendered html (Crawlable by search bots)
+  * Prerendered html, static files so you can view the site without JS, crawlable by search bots
-  * Rich Opengraph for blog posts
+  * Rich Opengraph for all pages

 ### Built With